blka/bashflix/README.md

 ## How to use?
 Once installed:
 1. Open terminal (`⌘+space`, then type `terminal`, or `ctrl+alt+t`);
-2. Type `bashflix "movie / serie sXXeYY" subtitles` in the terminal and press ENTER;
+2. Type `bashflix "movie / serie sXXeYY" subtitles_language` and press ENTER;
 3. Wait a few seconds for the player to open.

 Examples: